Seetimaarr

 Seetimaarr is a 2021 Indian Telugu-language sports masala film written and directed by Sampath Nandi, and produced by Srinivasaa Silver Screen.
 The film stars Gopichand and Tamannaah Bhatia.
 It features music by Mani Sharma and cinematography by Soundararajan.
 The film's production and release were deferred due to COVID-19 pandemic.
 The title of the film was taken from the song "Seeti Maar" from DJ: Duvvada Jagannadham.
 Seetimaarr was theatrically released on 10 September 2021, coinciding with Ganesh Chaturthi, and received positive critical reviews.
-However, it collected ₹25.80 crore within the first eight days against a production budget of ₹10 crore.
+It was a moderate commercial success at the box office, grossing over ₹18.85 crore, performing better than Gopichand's previous films.